 A Personal Leave of Absence is approved for a set period of time only and for specific reasons (i.e. medical, family emergency, etc.).
-A maximum of three quarters leave is allowed -- except for a filling leave quarter, which is only the quarter applied for and must follow a paid quarter (i.e. you cannot do a filing leave after a different leave-it must follow a paid quarter).
+A maximum of three quarters leave is allowed without documentation -- except for a filling leave quarter, which is only the quarter applied for and must follow a paid quarter (i.e. you cannot do a filing leave after a different leave-it must follow a paid quarter).
+Students can apply for an additional 3 quarters of LOA if they have documentation and support from the Graduate Dean.
 A LOA guarantees the student a position in the program upon return.
 Students on approved leave retain some student privileges (some have a fee attached), but cannot receive university funding (extramural funding is allowed).
 While on leave, students are not eligible to hold apprentice (TA, GSR) or other student employment titles.